Bravco/warcraft-fishing-bot/README.md

 A World of Warcraft fishing bot programmed in Python.
 It uses the audio output of World of Warcraft window to automatically fish.

+## Disclaimer
+Using the World of Warcraft 1st Audio-based Fishing Bot may violate the World of Warcraft's terms of service and result in penalties, including getting banned.
+The creator of the World of Warcraft 1st Audio-based Fishing Bot is not liable for any consequences or damages caused by its use.
+Use at your own risk!

 ![Image](https://static.icy-veins.com/images/wow/og-image-fishing.jpg)

 ## Getting Started